Yamilhb/LinkedIn-Scraping/README.md

 * The execution command is:
 `python <linkedin user name> <linkedin pasword> <name of the file>`

-The csv file with the names have to have the structure:
+The csv file with the names has to have the structure:

 <div align="center">

 mis_names,